 The Cast: Rufus Sewell, Alexa Davalos, and Luke Kleintank star in this Amazon original series.

 The Details: Season three premiered in October and has garnered rave reviews from critics and viewers, according to Rotten Tomatoes.

 The Show: In Sneaky Pete, created by David Shore of House and Bryan Cranston of Breaking Bad, a con man leaves prison only to find that he can't escape his troubled past.
 In an attempt at a fresh start, he steals his cellmate's identity—only to find himself back in hot water.

 The Cast: Giovanni Ribisi plays the titular role of sneaky Pete in this Amazon Prime original series.

-The Details: The show's much-anticipated second season premiered in March.
-Both seasons are available for streaming with Amazon Prime now.
+The Details: Season one and two are available for streaming on Amazon Prime now.

 The Show: Based on the events of comedian Tig Notaro's life, One Mississippi traces the tragedies that invariably changed one woman's life forever.
 The New York Times calls the series "a tender, occasionally funny, often moving entertainment about the grieving process."

 The Cast: Tig Notaro stars as a slightly fictionalized version of herself as her character grapples with health problems and copes with her mother's death.